CarlCui/cmpt489/project-update-3.md

 	.cfi_endproc
 ```

-Then, we tried to change vector type to `i5` which is usually not directly supported by most architecture.
+But then we tried to change vector type to `i5` which is usually not directly supported by most architecture and instructions.
 Hopefully, the results may be different.

 ```llvm
 define <8 x i5> @merge(<4 x i5> %a, <4 x i5> %b) {